 What I still find sort of magical and kind of crazy is that each individual piece is just “predict the next token” times a billion (or more).
 “Hey, if we just show you that sending the ‘Let me think’ token makes your output better” does not sound like the foundation of something that can write code, summarize legal documents, or make crazy AI videos.
 Yet, here we are.

 The field is moving fast enough that parts of this post will be outdated by the time you read it.
 But the fundamentals: transformers/neural-networks/attention, autoregression, reward/loss, etc. aren’t going anywhere soon.
 Is this important to you?
-I don’t know - I believe in the old adage - if you can’t teach it, you don’t know it.
+I don’t know - I believe in the old adage: “If you can’t teach it, you don’t know it.”
 This is my attempt to demonstrate to myself that I know this and - if I’m lucky - maybe help you to know it too.

-Epilogue: AGI or Bust
+Epilogue: ASI or Bust

 No conversation about AI today would be complete without briefly touching on whether or not, in the near future, AI will kill us all.